Ketziel/socialator/README.md

 #Options to help you do the do

-Out with the settings for each specific platform, are these generic plugin settings.
+Outwith the settings for each specific platform, are these generic plugin settings.
 Use thee to control how the plugin manages the data once it has been received from each social media site.

 | Name                      | Type              | Default  Value  | Description                                                                                                                              |
 | -----------------------|-----------------|-----------------|-----------------------------------------------------------------------------------------------------------------|